WilfriedMercier/Sphere/README.md

 A couple of tests were performed on a MAC OSX machine.
 The threading used to catch SIGINT does not work properly on MAC and is therefore disabled for now.
 Plenty of issues appear when running this software on a MAC OSX machine.
 These shall be dealt with once the bulge of the code has been completed.

-Tests on a windows machine should arrive soon as well.
+Tests on a windows machine should arrive sometimes in the 'near' future as well.